exitcodezero/pi-cloud-sockets/README.md

 ### Websocket pub/sub route

 This route requires authentication with an API key passed in via the `X-API-Key` header or `apiKey` query parameter.
+Additionally, each connected client must send a query parameter `clientName`.

 ```
-/connect
+/connect?clientName=Something
 ```

 #### Subscribe to an event